ualibraries/ual-geoblacklight/README.md

 ## Overview

-This orchestration runs a fully decoupled search service using a GeoBlacklight (Ruby on Rails) server as the application server w/ Solr search service and ZooKeeper middleware containers.
+This Docker orchestration runs a fully decoupled GeoBlacklight search service that uses a Blacklight (Ruby on Rails) application querying the Solr & ZooKeeper middleware "ensemble".

-**What is this?**
+**How does it work?
+30K ft view...**

-Here's a little diagram of GOB and Solr Cloud (WIP learning Mermaid syntax):
+Here's a little diagram of the GOB and Solr Cloud interaction (WIP learning Mermaid syntax):

 ```mermaid
   graph TD;